Central SoMa Plan Envisions Transitways and Safer Streets for SoMa

 “They’re not something that would be built today,” he said.
 “We’ve learned a lot since.”

-Though the prospect of removing SoMa freeway ramps is beyond the Central Corridor Plan’s scope, Ben-Pazi said it calls on the city to study the issue further.
+Though the prospect of removing SoMa freeway ramps is beyond the Central SoMa Plan’s scope, Ben-Pazi said it calls on the city to study the issue further.

-The Central Corridor Plan also calls for turning several alleyways into pedestrianized public spaces, creating new parks, as well as adding more alleyways required as part of new development.
+The Central SoMa Plan also calls for turning several alleyways into pedestrianized public spaces, creating new parks, as well as adding more alleyways required as part of new development.

 Ben-Pazi said the Planning Department expects the impact fees from increased development to fund most of the street improvements called for in the plan.